 Christmas Market Tips #3 Do we eat the cookies?

-The answer is – depends :P. Many stalls usually sell festive giant cookies, and they are all hung nicely at the front of the store with words written or drawings on it.
+The answer is – depends :P. Many stalls usually sell festive giant cookies, and they are all hung nicely at the front of the store with words written or drawings on them.
 They are edible, they are real food, but actually, they are more for a decorative purpose.
 So if you really want some cookies, buy those small ones in a bottle or a can, and leave the big ones hanging nicely on the wall for the holidays.

 Prague’s old town is filled with Tourists during Christmas, just like any other day.
 I was following the crowds in the Vaclavske Nam through Wenceslas Square in the morning; once the iconic Church of Our Lady before Týn was in view, my jaw dropped and I gasped in amazement.
 Finally, I am here…